Highway 11

 was sure I would perish.

-make ends meet landed me in jail for shoplifting, it was time to find new
+When the Bohemian lifestyle landed me in jail, it was time to find new

 friends.
 I had dropped out of the University of Georgia on scholastic probation, but I went back to school looking for a husband.
 As a flight attendant, based in Los Angeles and Honolulu, I traveled the world and was introduced to many famous people and different cultures.
 In Washington D.C. during the Watergate Scandal, I read Bob Woodward and Carl Bernstein, journalists for the Washington Post that landed on my doorstep each day.
 The following years I moved to L.A. and like many young girls I was star struck.